-IC2S2 2021 will be preceded by a day of tutorials and skills workshops on Monday, July 26.
+IC2S2 2021 was preceded by a day of tutorials and skills workshops on Monday, July 26.
 They should give social science researchers and data analyst enthusiasts the opportunity to add new tools to their toolkit.
 For this we are calling for proposals of tutorials that address methods, skills and tools useful to conduct research in computational social science, including but not limited to the following topics:

 - data collection / text mining approaches for social scientists